stomp-js/rx-stomp/README.md

 ## Installation

-The library is distributed as UMD and can be used in various methods:
+The library is distributed as UMD and ES6 modules.
+This can be installed as an npm module or directly from a CDN:

 1. NPM - `npm install @stomp/rx-stomp`
 2. Yarn - `yarn add @stomp/rx-stomp`
-3. Script - available on various CDNs, import both rx-stomp and stomp
+3. Script - available on various CDNs, import both rx-stomp and stompjs

 Additionally, rxjs^6.0 needs to be installed.

 ## Usage

+See [https://stomp-js.github.io/](https://stomp-js.github.io/) for instructions and tutorials.

-This module is distributed as UMD, this allows usage easy from NodeJs `require`, ES6/typescript `import` or directly including as script in HTML.
+This module is distributed as UMD and ES6 modules:

+- NodeJs `require`,
+- ES6/typescript `import`
+- including a script tage in HTML.

 See samples at: [https://github.com/stomp-js/samples/](https://github.com/stomp-js/samples/).